emicklei/mtx/README.md

     // or the short version
     col = tab.C("name",pg.Text,"what people call you")

-Transforming this table to SQL creation statement
+Transforming this table to DDL creation statement in SQL

     sql := tab.ToSQL()